sbouslama/SendyLogisticsChallenge/README.md

 The cv score: 743.78
 The leaderbord score: 724.47

+timeConstraints features with the same model: the cv score: 735.216 the leaderboard score: 717.76

 ## Acknowledgements
 Must give credit to Sendy and Zindi for the data. feel free to use the code here as you would like!